Philip Bartelme: St. Louis Cardinals

 In March 1928, Bartelme and Branch Rickey purchased the Dayton baseball franchise in the new Central League, and Bartelme became the club's president.
-According to a biography of Rickey, Bartelme was set back by "business losses in Florida" and was brought to St. Louis by Rickey as an office administrator.
+According to Rickey's biography, Bartelme was set back by "business losses in Florida" and was brought to St. Louis by Rickey as an office administrator.

 By 1929, press accounts identified Bartelme as assistant to Rickey for minor league relations.
 Bartelme continued to serve as vice president in charge of the Cardinals' minor league operations during Rickey's time in St. Louis.
-In December 1935, press accounts referred to him as the head of the Cardinals' chain of baseball farm teams.
+In December 1935, press accounts refer him as the head of the Cardinals' chain of baseball farm teams.

-During Bartelme's tenure, the Cardinals' farm system produced the stars who would form the core of the Gashouse Gang teams of the 1930s, including Pepper Martin, Dizzy Dean and Joe Medwick—players who were integral parts of the 1934 Cardinals team that won the World Series.
-The farm system operated by Rickey and Bartelme was so successful that Commissioner of Baseball Kenesaw Mountain Landis twice released over 70 of the Cardinals' minor leaguer players.
+During Bartelme's tenure, the Cardinals' farm system produced the stars who would form the core of the Gashouse Gang teams of the 1930s, including Pepper Martin, Dizzy Dean, and Joe Medwick—players who were integral parts of the 1934 Cardinals team that won the World Series.
+The farm system operated by Rickey and Bartelme was so successful that Commissioner of Baseball Kenesaw Mountain Landis twice released over 70 of the Cardinals' minor league players.
 Nevertheless, Rickey and Bartelme's farm system remained, and similar systems were adopted by every major league team within a few years.

 Sacramento Solons

 When the Cardinals purchased the Sacramento Solons of the Pacific Coast League in December 1935, Bartelme was sent to California to take over as the club president.
 Bartelme was president of the Solons from January 1936 until February 1944, when the Cardinals pulled out of their interest in the Sacramento club.
-The Oakland Tribune noted that Bartelme was "one of the finest men in baseball and is well liked in Sacramento."
+The Oakland Tribune noted that Bartelme was "one of the finest men in baseball and is well-liked in Sacramento."
 The Tribune's sports editor, Lee Dunbar, referred to Bartelme as "one of my favorite people."